 The owner must promptly notify the PHA of any vacancy or expected vacancy in a contract unit.
-After receiving such notice, the PHA must make every reasonable effort to promptly refer a sufficient number of families for the owner to fill such vacancies.
+After receiving such notice, the PHA must make every reasonable effort to promptly refer a sufficient number of families for the owner to fill such vacancies within 30 calendar days.
 The PHA and the owner must make reasonable efforts to minimize the likelihood and length of any vacancy.

-The owner must notify the PHA in writing (mail, fax, or email) within five business days of learning about any vacancy or expected vacancy.
+The owner must notify the PHA in writing via email within five business days of learning about any vacancy or expected vacancy.